vitoo420/HC-SR04-parking-assisstant/README.md

 If you knowhow fast something is going and how long it is traveling you can find the distancetraveled with equation d=v*t

 #### *HC-SR04 Specifications for this projekt*
 This section contains the specifications and why they are important to the sensor module.
-Thesensor modules requirements are as follows.
+The sensor modules requirements are as follows.
 Cost, Weigh, Accuracy of object detection.
+Cost of modules is most important aspect for every new product.
+It is basic factor in designing the product.
+Next one is weight because we want out divice to be  simple, light and over all practical.
+For that we will also need precision and accuracy.

 #### *HC-SR04 Electric Parameter*
 * Working Voltage is DC 5 V